markusmoenig/SignedLua/README.md

 ## Sponsors

-Corporate sponsors for this project are very welcome.
+Sponsors for this project are very welcome.

 ## Status